 Dogs on leash are welcome at nearly all of Sonoma County's 56 regional parks, trails, and beaches.
 In fact, because most of the area's state parks don't allow dogs on trails, the Regional Parks are the North Bay's best destinations for hiking with your pet.

-For a hike in the woods, the trails at Hood Mountain, Taylor Mountain, Foothill, and Helen Putnam are all dog-friendly and can range from easy to challenging.
+For a hike in the woods, trails at Hood Mountain and Taylor Mountain in Santa Rosa, Foothill and Riverfront near Windsor, and Helen Putnam in Petaluma are all dog-friendly and range from easy to challenging.

-If you're in the mood for a seaside adventure, dogs are welcome at all the regional parks along the Sonoma Coast, including Doran, Pinnacle Gulch, Stillwater Cove, The Sea Ranch and Gualala Point.
+If you're in the mood for a seaside adventure, dogs are welcome at all regional parks along the Sonoma Coast, including Doran, Pinnacle Gulch, Stillwater Cove, The Sea Ranch Coastal Access Trails and Gualala Point.

-If you're looking for a paved trail, you and your pet can walk at Spring Lake, Sonoma Valley or Cloverdale River Park.
+If you're looking for a paved trail, you and your pet can walk at Spring Lake in Santa Rosa, Sonoma Valley in Glen Ellen or Cloverdale River Park.
+These paved paths are great options when heading out with both the dog and young children.

-We know it's tempting to let your dogs run free, especially on remote trails, but please keep your dogs leashed.
-The leash rule keeps both dogs and hikers safe.
-No one likes to see an unfamiliar dog running toward them, and unleashed dogs meeting on the trail can be difficult to control.
-Plus, unleashed dogs might disturb or be harmed by wildlife.
+- We know it's tempting to let your dog run free, especially on remote trails, but please keep your dog leashed.
+No one likes to encounter an unfamiliar dog running toward them, and unleashed dogs can disturb or be harmed by wildlife.
 Being on-leash is especially important at Taylor Mountain, where cattle graze along trails.

-Keep dogs out of ponds, creeks, and oceans, especially when winter currents are swift and waves are powerful.
-Many dogs love to swim, but an off-leash dip can turn dangerous when conditions and potential hazards are unknown.
+- Keep dogs out of creeks, rivers, and oceans, especially when currents are swift or waves are powerful.
+Many dogs love to swim, but an off-leash dip can turn dangerous when conditions and hazards are unknown.

 Keep your pet's comfort in mind

-Many trails lack drinking water, so carry enough water for you and your pet - even in winter - and don't forget to bring a portable bowl.
+- Many trails lack drinking water, so carry enough water for you and your pet - even in winter - and bring a portable bowl.

-Check your dog (and yourself) for ticks afterward.
-Ticks are a reality in North Bay parks, so make tick-bite prevention a regular part of your hiking routine.
+- Check your dog (and yourself) for ticks afterward.
+Ticks are a reality in North Bay parks.
 Here's a helpful article about how to get a tick off a dog.